Edward Robinson (scholar): Exploration of Palestine

-In 1836 Robinson published both a translation of Wilhelm Gesenius' Hebrew Lexicon and a Greek New Testament Lexicon.

-Robinson traveled to Palestine in 1838 in the company of Rev. Eli Smith.
+Robinson traveled to Palestine in 1838 in the company of Eli Smith.
 He published Biblical Researches in Palestine in 1841, for which he was awarded the Gold Medal of the Royal Geographical Society in 1842.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1847.

-Robinson, together with Smith, made scores of identifications of ancient places referred to the Bible.
-His work established his enduring reputation as a "Founder" of Biblical archaeology, and influenced much of future archaeological field work.
+Together with Smith, Robinson made scores of identifications of ancient places referenced in the Bible.
+His work established his enduring reputation as a "founder" of biblical archaeology, and he influenced much of future archaeological field work.
 Examples of his finds in Jerusalem include the Siloam tunnel and Robinson's Arch in the Old City; the latter was named in his honor.

 The two men returned to Ottoman Palestine in 1852 for further investigations.
-In 1856 the enlarged edition of Biblical Researches was published simultaneously in English and German.
+In 1856, the enlarged edition of Biblical Researches was published simultaneously in English and German.
 Among those who later acknowledged Robinson’s stature, in 1941 G. Ernest Wright, reviewing the pioneering survey contained in Nelson Glueck's The Other Side of the Jordan, makes a just comparison and fitting testimonial: "Glueck's explorations are second to none, unless it is those of Edward Robinson."